scnwwu/vscode-sas-extension/README.md

 Submit SAS code to Viya server.
 (A licensed Viya 4 system is needed to run SAS Code.)

-- Before running SAS code, go to `Settings > Extensions > SAS` to configure your Viya server, client ID/Secret and User name.
+- Before running SAS code, go to `Settings > Extensions > SAS` to configure the Viya server, client ID/Secret and User name.
 Currently, only Viya 4 servers are supported.

   - Please contact your SAS administrator for the Client ID and Client Secret.
 [Register a New Client ID](https://go.documentation.sas.com/doc/en/sasadmincdc/v_019/calauthmdl/p1gq6q7zzt52win1jwhc2b5kuc1z.htm#n0brttsp1nuzzkn1njvr535txk86).
   - Alternatively the access token can be stored in a file.
 Set the path to the token file in the settings, the extension will use it.